 - Use the pulldown menu to select options for Instance SSH Key, Environment Availability Zone and CloudyCluster Version.
 The newest version of CloudyCluster is always recommended.

 - Enter a Name for your Environment.
 Environment names must be alphanumeric, between 3 and 30 characters long, and may not contain spaces or special characters.

-- Assign a Scheduler Name and select a Scheduler Instance Type and Scheduler Type.
+Use the pre-populated Scheduler Name or assign a name and select a Scheduler Instance Type and Scheduler Type.

 Select a Compute Instance Type, or accept the default.If you selected a Job Scaling Scheduler and Compute Group with CCQ, your Compute Instance Type must be “Dynamic” and you cannot select another option.

 Enter your file system Name and Mountpoint or accept the default.